-The Wash House Copper (right) was used for washing clothes as well as for boiling Christmas pudding.
+The Wash House Copper (right) at the Dickens Museum was used for washing clothes as well as for boiling Christmas pudding.

 “Hallo!
 A great deal of steam!
 The pudding was out of the copper.
 A smell like a washing-day!
 That was the cloth.
 A smell like an eating-house and a pastrycook’s next door to each other, with a laundress’s next door to that!
 That was the pudding!”
 A Christmas Carol

 British Plum (Christmas) Pudding was a staple on every Christmas lunch table.
 It was made by greasing a muslin cloth and filled with pottage (porridge) and dried fruit – and not a plum in sight.
 By 1845, Dickens’s Plum Pudding from A Christmas Carol had been rebaptized Christmas Pudding by celebrity cook, Eliza Acton who we know was a Dickens fan.
 Et voila – the Christmas Pudding with its sprig of holly was born.